Alonso-del-Arte/chess/doc/GameRules.md

 is called a sacrifice, and may be part of a gambit to gain a tactical advantage.

 ## Checks and mates

-However, if a king is threatened, that's a check and the threatened side must neutralize that threat, either by moving the king to a safe position or by having another piece intervene to defend the king.
-The king can't be sacrificed, because capturing the opponent's king is the whole point of the game.
+A king can't be sacrificed.
+If a king is threatened, that's a check and the threatened side must neutralize that threat.
+Depending on the available moves, the threat may be neutralized one of three ways:

+ * By moving the king to a safe position.
+ * Or by having another piece intervene to defend the king.
+ * Or by capturing the threatening piece.

+If all three of these options are available, or just two, the threatened player has a choice to make.
+But if only one of these options is available, that's what the threatened player must do if the game is to keep going.

+The king can't be sacrificed, because trapping the opponent's king is the whole point of the game.

 Because the king must be defended at all costs, a player can sometimes be forced to give up a valuable piece (like a rook) in order to get the king out of the